-Learn about the most common chronic disease in America and its affect on your body
+Learn about the Acute Sinusitis, the most common chronic disease in America and its affect on your body

 Acute Sinusitis generally has short lived symptoms lasting up to four weeks.
 The acute symptoms vary from person to person.
 One person may have all of the symptoms while someone else may have only one or two of them.
 Acute sinusitis is usually painful, while chronic sinusitis is generally more uncomfortable than painful.